kare0041/cst8917-lab-3/README.md

-# Teams Chat Moderation Logic App – CST8917 Lab 3
+# Teams Chat Moderation Logic App

 This project implements a Microsoft Teams chat content moderation system using Azure Logic Apps.
 The system monitors new channel messages and sends an email alert when inappropriate content is detected based on keyword filtering.